node-class-may-2023/ComIT_Node/nodejs.md

   ```
   p text as content
   ```
-  * Adding pipe and identation
+  * Adding pipe and indentation
   ```
   p
     | text as content
   ```
-  * Finaly using a dot and identation
+  * Finally using a dot and indentation
   ```
   p.
     text as content